viadee/vpav_case_study/docs/README.md

 Find a list of the consistency checks below.

-We recommend to integrate the consistency check in you CI builds - you can't find these inconsistencies early enough.
+We recommend to integrate the consistency check in your CI builds - you can't find these inconsistencies early enough.

 # Features